 In the hot and dusty Gaza province of Mozambique there is a small lake called Ghorwane that never runs dry, even in the hottest season.
 In 1983, a group of young musicians in Maputo, took the name Ghorwane as they launched their musical career.
 Today they are one of Mozambique's most respected bands.
 Ghorwane chose to base their music on traditional Mozambican rhythms, combined with Afropop and fusion.
 At the time when most established groups earned a living by imitating foreign artists, this approach came as a stimulating innovation.
-The injection of life they have shot into the stagnant music scene, and their subsequent success, have inspired other bands to take a similar route.
+The injection of life they shot into the stagnant music scene, and their subsequent success, have inspired other bands to take a similar route.

 In 1987 Ghorwane were invited by the DDR to perform at a political music festival.
-Just before their departure their visa were refused.
-The leader of the Mozambican National Youth Organization advised this as according to him the lyrics of Ghorwane were subversive.
-The same year in September, Ghorwane played for the first time abroad at the independence festival in Swaziland, together with the South African groups P.J.
+Just before their departure their visas were refused; the leader of the Mozambican National Youth Organization advised that the lyrics of Ghorwane were subversive.
+That same year, Ghorwane played abroad for the first time at the independence festival in Swaziland, together with the South African groups P.J.
 Powers and Stimela.

 Peter Gabriel invited them to play at the WOMAD Festival in 1990, and during that visit Real World Records offered the group the opportunity to record their album Majurugenta.
 Just before their 1993 European promotional tour in support of the album, Ghorwane's most beloved member, saxophone player and composer Zeca Alage, was assassinated.